AD – Press trip

 It always seems like a massive error to feed children for free.
 Mine aren’t the type to pick delicately at few mouthfuls.
 Sometimes, they eat as much as we do, so feeding them is expensive.
-But regardless of my disapproval, Bodega in Worcester, Birmingham, Leicester and Derby are giving children a free meal for every adult spending £10 on food.
+But regardless of my disapproval, Bodega in Worcester, Birmingham, Leicester and Derby are giving children a free meal for every adult spending £10 on food during the school holidays.
 The South American restaurant serves delicious food and rather good cocktails too.
 We checked out the menu at the Worcester branch.

 The kids menu was really sweet.
 Based on the same sort of dishes as are on the main menu but they definitely make it fun.
 Children could choose from tortillas, a pizzadilla – a cross between a pizza and a tortilla – breaded chicken goujons or homemade meatballs.
 Everything comes with either rice or sweet potato fries.
 They also had a choice of dessert and their meal came with a drink and a salad starter.
 Not bad for free.
 The starter was a surprise too, and the girls were delighted with it.